Billingegroup/cookiecutter/README.md

 desired change in our package structure.

 ### DISCLAIMER
+Do not delete/remove any files before confirming that it is absolutely not necessary. contact Simon (or Andrew) for assistance.
+When copying over documentation files, make sure you include any additional package-specific information that may be in those files.
+For instance, there may be a more verbose description of what the package does, or tutorial/example/utility files.
+DO NOT REMOVE THEM.

-See the API/documentation workflow below.
+Finally take a glance at the API/documentation workflow below.
 This should be done as the last step after the `Pytest` tests are passing.
-Do not delete/remove any files before confirming that it is absolutely not necessary. contact Simon (or Andrew) for assistance.
-Most files will only need to be copied over or moved, deleting should only be done if you are absolutely certain there is no need for that file.
-Note that the api file folder will have to be repopulated, and the api docs may have to be renamed.

 1. In your `dev` folder, fork and clone the package that you are preparing for release
 4. `cd` into the top level directory of that project